F-T-Nkosi/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5-print_numbers.c prints the numbers from 0 to 9
 6-print_numberz.c prints numbers 0 to 9 using putchar
-7-print_tebahpla.c prints the alphabet in lowercase in reverse
+7-print_tebahpla.c prints the alphabet in lowercase in reverse 8-print_base16.c prints all the numbers of base 16 in lowercase 9-print_comb.c prints all possible combinations of single digit numbers